ArtifexSoftware/mupdf/docs/src/mutool-object-buffer.rst

 `Buffer`
 --------------

-The `Buffer` objects are used for working with binary data.
+`Buffer` objects are used for working with binary data.
 They can be used much like arrays, but are much more efficient since they only store bytes.